noloop/cacau/test/README.md

 (asdf:test-system :cacau)
 ```

-If "T" is returned in Test result because it passed, if "nil" is returned because it failed.
+If "T" is returned in Test result because it passed, if "NIL" is returned because it failed.